LivePersonInc/developer-center/_exclude/meaningful-automation-conversation-score.md

 ### Sending feedback

-Your feedback about this Beta feature is important to us!
+Your feedback about this beta feature is important to us!
 You can send it to us in the following ways:

 * Email questions or feedback to `macs-feedback-LP@liveperson.com`.
 * Send MACS score-related feedback using the **Feedback** widget.